 Hello there!
 My name is Diego Zanon and I'm a computer engineer.
 If you want to know more about what I've done and what I like, you can visit my profile page at diego.zanon.io.

 What will I blog?

-- Never blog about something that is trivial or widely known, otherwise I'll not be contributing to add useful info.
+- Never blog about something that is trivial or widely known, otherwise I'll not be contributing to add new info to the internet.

 Why am I blogging?

 Michael's post tries to quantify the knowledge in software engineering and the conclusion is that smart people shares.
-There are "Adders", who only "add" new code to the world and the "Multipliers", people who share and can make a difference in a larger scale.
-I want to be in the second group.
+There are "Adders", who only "add" new code to the world and the "Multipliers", people who share and that can make a difference in a larger scale.

 Also, most of the tools that I use are free and open-source and the places where I use to learn (blogs, Stack Overflow, etc) offers everything for free.
 Its the good will of people that keeps me learning for free so my way to give it back is to share what I learn and build.